-N365 has 10 years of experience in marketing on Facebook platforms, and is one of the few agencies that has been recognized as a Facebook Preferred Marketing Partner.
+N365 has 10 years of experience in marketing on Facebook platforms.
 N365 has daily contact with Facebook regarding campaign planning, recommendations and now also Apple’s iOS14 update.

 They have already helped all their clients get ready for the changes the iOS14 update is bringing to advertisers on Facebook’s platforms.

 – It’s a great advantage that we have such a close dialogue with Facebook about the steps our customers need to take.
 Many clients find this is a sense of security, says Jimmie Larsson.

 At this time, it’s important that you have verified your domain and configured your conversion events – a maximum of eight events per domain will be allowed going forward.
 Also, make sure to compare the results in different conversion windows, because after these changes come into force, 7-day post click will be the new attribution standard.